 Southampton City Council is not permitted to change the scheme without the recommendations of the Panel.
 Any recommendations of the Panel are then considered by Standards and Governance Committee and then by Full Council.

-The Independent Remuneration Panel last met in 2010 and is due to meet again in 2015.
+The Independent Remuneration Panel met in 2014 and again in October 2018.
 The latest Panel report is below.

 Councillors are entitled to receive a Basic Allowance, which is intended to recognise the time devoted by Councillors to their work.